geoffthibeau/simple-drag-drop-text/README.md

 ### Installation

-Enter `atom install simple-drag-drop-text` or use the settings page.
+Enter `apm install simple-drag-drop-text` or use the settings page.

 ---